Flo2009/README_Generator/README.md

 ## Usage

-Once installed and launched the command prompt will walk you through by asking questions
+Once installed and launched the command prompt will walk you through by asking questions.
+Note that for the descriptions a text editor will open up.
+You can pre-set which ever you prefer in your system.
-After they are all answered the README is generated
+After you answered all questions the README is generated with the name you gave it.
+The videos below will demonstrate the usage.

 ![Video](./src/images/start.gif)
 ![Video](./src/images/InProcess_1.gif)